mattermost/docs/source/administration/mmctl-cli-tool.rst

    --firstname string   The first name for the converted user account.
 Required when the "bot" flag is set -h, --help           help for convert
    --lastname string    The last name for the converted user account.
-Required when the "bot" flag is set --locale string      The locale (ex: en, fr) for converted new user account.
+Required when the "bot" flag is set --locale string      The locale (e.g., EN, FR) for the converted new user account.
 Required when the "bot" flag is set --nickname string    The nickname for the converted user account.
 Required when the "bot" flag is set --password string    The password for converted new user account.
 Required when "user" flag is set --system_admin       If supplied, the converted user will be a System Admin.
 Defaults to false.
 Required when the "bot" flag is set